 (the readings are for March 11th; Jer 18:18-20; Ps 31:1-5, 13-16; Mt 20:17-28)

-Unless one is an artist, it is easy to dismiss art as either a luxury or past-time.
+Art is often described as either a luxury or past-time.
 Rarely do we hear art being described as essential.
 But science is showing that art is a valuable tool for developing empathy and attention.

 I was thankful to be asked to provide a workshop ‘Art and Empathy’ for the ‘We Together‘ Conference for the Anglican Dioceses of Islands and Inlets in Nanaimo BC, Canada.